JennyBr5/gopulse/README.md

 MIT License - see [LICENSE](LICENSE) file for details.
 Copyright (c) 2025 Christos Ploutarchou

-**Star ⭐ this repo if GoPulse helps you debug concurrent Go applications!**
+**Star ⭐ this repo if gopulse helps you debug concurrent Go applications!**